zkan/puppet-untitled-2016/README.md

-# puppet-wordpress
+# Puppet Workshop at Unititled Conference 2016
-Puppet to Automate WordPress Installation
+Puppet to something..